shown in other instead.

 Components can interact with other components and nodes.

-Integration with the Microprofile tool, enables you to monitor overall performance of the Component System, as well as to add profiling information for your custom components.
+Integration with the Microprofile tool, enables you to monitor overall performance of the Component System, as well as to add profiling information for your components.